clemensjarnach/hikingblog.github.io/_posts/2020-07-02-Hoher-Fricken.md

 - The Oberauer-Steig is recommended as the path down, as this trail is not quite as steep as the trail we took up.
 - Around 16:00 I was back down at the parking area.
 - Because it was such a hot day, I cooled my feet in the Loisach.
 Highly recommend.
 - The hike is very steep an requires endurance.
-However, the steep trail rewards with a fantastic view fomr the summit.
+However, the steep trail rewards with a fantastic view from the summit.

 **—> In total I hiked from 9:00am to 16:00 with 5:15h walking time.
 Distance: 16.25km.
 Total elevation: 1.504m.
 Highest point: 2.031m.
 Lowest Point: 587m**